voxsim/knowledge/software-engineer/null-object-pattern.md

 If you are tempted to use null in production code, find the places where you are returning nulls and passing nulls, and consider a different protocol.
 Consider using the Null Object Pattern instead.

-A Null Object Pattern is a class that answers to every method of the original class without doing nothing.
+A Null Object Pattern is a class that answers to every method of the original class without doing nothing; it enables a much cleaner design because we don't have to check every time if the variable is nullable or not.